-The fact that the Qing agreed with these demands within a week, shows the dire situation the dynasty was in.
+- The fact that the Qing agreed with these demands within a week, showed the dire situation the dynasty was in.
 During this time, Yuan was still negotiating both publicly and secretly on various levels.
 The Qing appointed him as the commander of all Qing forces.
-He was backed by most senior military commanders, enjoyed the loyalty of many troops and on November 8th 1911, he was elected prime minister of China by members of the Beijing provisional national assembly.
+He was backed by most senior military commanders, enjoyed the loyalty of many troops and on 8 November 1911, he was elected prime minister of China by members of the Beijing provisional national assembly.

 The Republic of China

-In Nanking, the Tongmenghui set up its provisional government.
+- In Nanking, the Tongmenghui set up its provisional government.
 In the meantime, Yuan negotiated primarily with Prince Chun, regent of Puyi, and his consorts.
 In December, the mother of Puyi took a leading role in the negotiations.
-She pushed the resignation of Prince Chun and authorized Yuan Shikai to rule as prime minister, with the emperor, her son Puyi, only retaining a ceremonial role.
+She pushed for the resignation of Prince Chun and authorised Yuan Shikai to rule as prime minister, with the emperor, her son Puyi, only retaining a ceremonial role.